Article vet checked by Bought By Many's vet expert Dr. Sophie Bell.

 At the same time, make sure your heating doesn’t dry the air in the room where your bird is.
 Birds have sensitive respiratory tracts and dry air can also make them unwell.

-If your heating does make the air in the room dry, you can use a humidifier to restore natural humidity in the room.
+If your heating does make the air in the room dry, you can use a humidifier to restore the natural humidity.
 Regular misting can help too.

 Covering your parrot’s cage at night is also a good way to keep them warm and protected from potential temperature drops.